-- With Execution history tab in Test design view it is now possible to inspect combined execution history for all test case’s revisions.
+- With the Execution history tab in the Test design view, it is now possible to inspect combined execution history for all test case’s revisions.

-- Reports can now be generated also in Finnish language.
+- Reports can now be generated also in the Finnish language.

 Thanking you for all your feedback,

-A globster is an unidentified organic mass that washes up on the shoreline of an ocean or other body of water.
-The term was first coined by Ivan T. Sanderson for the so called Tasmanian carcass found in 1960.
+A globster is an unidentified organic mass that washes up on the shoreline of an ocean or other bodies of water.
+The term was first coined by Ivan T. Sanderson for the so-called Tasmanian carcass found in 1960.